 uPVC doors, common in modern homes, offer great security.
 But sometimes, keys get lost, locks wear down or you simply want to upgrade.
-So, can you change a uPVC door lock yourself?
-Thankfully, changing a uPVC lock is an easy job achievable with the right tools and know-how.
+So, can you change uPVC door locks yourself?
+Yes!
+Changing a uPVC lock is an easy job achievable with the right tools and know-how.
+Let’s set up and get started…

 Before You Begin